davewsmith/play/matplotlib-flask/README.md

 ![example](example.png)

 onto a web page without having to save generated images to disk.
-This is all done in memory.
+Graphs are converted to HTTP responses (with the right headers, including non-caching) directly.

 The hexbin example is adapted from [the seaborn examples](https://seaborn.pydata.org/examples/).